qbolec/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_08.md

 That's because now we have to write an explicit security rule for each operation we want to make on the Mongo collection.

-We can assume we will allow a user to alter data if any of the following are true:

-- the user is logged in
+We can assume we will allow a user to alter data if the user is logged in.
-- the user created the party
-- the user is an admin

 # User Accounts